 What to Do About Sweepstakes Scams

-They'll contact people randomly, sending out hundreds of thousands of letters or emails, hoping to hit the few people who will fall for their tricks.
+Some people try to avoid sweepstakes scams by not entering giveaways at all.
+But most of the time, scammers don't know whether you're a sweeper or not.
+They contact people randomly, sending out hundreds of thousands of letters or emails, hoping to hit the few people who will fall for their tricks.

 If you are contacted by a scammer, here's where you can report sweepstakes fraud and help shut them down.